-4. At the end of the 90 days, the applicant forwards the completed application and any comments to OHP.
+4. At the end of the 90 days, forward the completed application and any comments to OHP.

-5. Within 30 days, OHP staff will send notification to the property owner (if the applicant is not the property owner) and ensure that the nomination packet is complete.
+5. OHP staff will send notification to the property owner (if the applicant is not the property owner) and ensure that the nomination packet is complete.

-6. California Register nominations will be reviewed by OHP.
-Those that are inadequate or are not prepared in accordance with the instructions in TAS #7 will be returned to applicant with a Request for Information letter explaining any revisions or edits that are needed.
+6. California Register nominations will be reviewed by OHP staff.
+Those that are incomplete or not prepared in accordance with the instructions in TAS #7 will be returned to applicant with a Request for Information letter explaining any revisions or edits that are needed.

 7. When a nomination, including all revisions, is complete, it can be scheduled for a quarterly SHRC meeting.
 OHP notifies all applicants, property owners and appropriate governmental jurisdictions of the time and place of the SHRC meeting.

-8. If approved by the SHRC, the resource is listed on the California Register.
+8. If approved by the SHRC, the resource is listed in the California Register.